 Pre-Requisites: Make sure you have Python installed.
 Version 3.6 or above is required.
 If you don't have Python, you can download the latest version from python.org.
 Make sure you select the "Add Python to PATH" option during installation.

-Installation: Download the zip file, extract it to where you want to
+Installation: Download the Minimal Package, extract it to where you want to

 keep the novelWriter program files, and run the